 I am a Professor of English and the Director of the Medieval and Early Modern Studies Institute (MEMSI) at the George Washington University in Washington, DC.
 Born in Cambridge, MA and educated at the University of Rochester (where I studied English, creative writing and classics) and Harvard University (PhD in English and American Literature and Language), I have taught at GW since 1994.

 My research examines phenomena at once alien and intimate.
-Much of my scholarly and teaching energy has been directed towards exploring what monsters, foreigners, queers, inhuman forces and objects, and matter that won't stay put reveal about the cultures that dream them.
-This work has been the most influential of anything I've done, leading to a stint as an expert witness on a copyright lawsight involving the Pixar film Monsters Inc., a part in a History Channel documentary on dragons, and a consultant gig for a children's book on big monsters (as well as several books, essays, and conference keynotes).
-I've also worked on the multilingual literatures of the British archipelago and how they contest an easy narrative of English triumph; how postcolonial studies, queer theory, postmodernism and posthumanism might help us to better understand the texts and cultures of the Middle Ages (and might be transformed by that encounter); the limits and the creativity of our taxonomic impulses; the complexities of time when thought outside of progress narratives; vibrant materialism, object-oriented ontology, and other methods for discerning the complicated lives of what is supposed to be inanimate (with a special emphasis on the materiality of color and the veering force of the elements).
+Much of my scholarly and teaching energy has been directed towards exploring what monsters, foreigners, queers, inhuman forces and objects, and matter that won't stay put reveal about the cultures that dream, fear and desire them.
+My work on monsters has had an especially wide appeal, leading to a stint as an expert witness on a copyright lawsight involving the Pixar film Monsters Inc., a part in a History Channel documentary on dragons, and a consultant gig for a children's book on big monsters (as well as several scholarly books and essays).
+I've also worked on the multilingual literatures of the British archipelago and how they contest an easy narrative of the triumph of English; how queer theory, critical race studies and posthumanism might help us to better understand the texts and cultures of the Middle Ages, and how our contemporary moment might be transformed by that encounter; the history of antisemitism; the complexities of time and history when thought outside of easy progress narratives; and the complicated liveliness of what is supposed to be inanimate (with a special emphasis on the materiality of color and the veering force of the elements).
 Much of my current research brings to fruition a longtime engagement with the environmental humanities and ecological theory.
 I am a founding member of the MLA Forum on Ecocriticism and Environmental Humanities and an active member of ASLE.

 A selection of my books and other publications may be accessed through this website.
-I founded the group blog In the Middle, where along with Eileen Joy, Karl Steel, Jonathan Hsy and Mary Kate Hurley I am an active blogger.
-Much of my work in progress appears there.
-I am also active on Twitter and believe strongly that all humanities scholarship must engage as diverse a public as possible.
+I founded the group blog In the Middle, where with my co-bloggers I write about medieval studies, activism, and the humanities more generally.
+Much of my work in progress also appears there.
+I am active on Twitter and believe strongly that all humanities scholarship must engage as diverse a public as possible.

 Choose the "Contact" tab (above) if you'd like to email me.
 Thanks for browsing this website.